imgag/ngs-bits/doc/NGSD/installation.md

 **Note:** OMIM, HGMD and COSMIC are not downloaded automatically because of license issues.
 If you have the license for those databasey, download/convert them accoring to the commented sections in the download script.

-Finally, we need to configure the pipeline:
+Finally, we need to configure the pipeline.

-	> cp setting.ini.default setting.ini
+	> cp php/settings.ini.default php/settings.ini

+Finally you need to choose a password for the MySQL database which we create in the next step.
+Set the password in the approprite line:

+	[mysql-databases]
+	db_pass['NGSD'] = "[mysql-password]"

-##(2) Setup of the MySQL database
+##(2) Setup of the MySQL database for NGSD

 The database backend of the NGSD is a MySQL database.
 To set it up, follow these instructions: